derferickc/react-hooks-todo/README.md

 # React Hooks To-Do App

 > A simple To-Do app that uses React Hooks and functional components to power it.
-User has the ability to cross off completed items, and remove items before or after completion.
+User has the ability to add new tasks to the list, cross off completed items, and remove items before or after completion.

 > Technology used: React, React Hooks, HTML5, CSS3, ES6